mesosphere/dcos-docs-site/pages/services/edge-lb/1.1/api-reference/edgelb/index.md

 To assign permissions to your account, see [Assigning permissions](/1.11/security/ent/perms-reference/).

-# Common Resources

-These base level routes were added along with V2 and can be used to read data from V1 or V2 pool configurations.

-[swagger api='/services/api/edge-lb-common.yaml']

-# V2 Resources
+# API specification

-The following resources are available under both of the above routes:
+The following resources are available:

-[swagger api='/services/api/edge-lb-v2.yaml']
+[swagger api='/services/api/edge-lb.swagger.json']